 ~ Ferguson, Michelle Renaldo.
 Women Mentoring Women: Strategies and Stories to Lift As We Rise

-A change as simple as this one – choosing a more informal setting – can help to create an equal footing between mentor and mentee.
-You might also decide to:
+A change as simple as choosing a more informal setting can help to create equal footing between mentor and mentee.
+Mentors might also decide to:

-It doesn't need to be extravagant or complicated – all you really need to do is remove yourself from the professional setting.
+It doesn't need to be extravagant or complicated—all they really need to do is remove themselves from the professional setting.

 Our smartphones are designed to be addictive.
-Whether we like it or not, we're going to check our phones out of instinct if they go off – and that's the last thing you want in a mentorship meeting.
+Whether we like it or not, we're going to check our phones out of instinct if they go off—and that's the last thing anyone wants in a mentorship meeting.

 “Think about a conversation you've had where someone checks their phone every few minutes.
 It's incredibly distracting and annoying, but it also makes you feel unimportant.”

 Think about a conversation you've had where someone checks their phone every few minutes.
 It's incredibly distracting and annoying, but it also makes you feel unimportant.
-The same goes for mentorship meetings; turn off your notifications and keep your phone in your pocket or bag.
+The same goes for mentorship meetings; both parties need to turn off notifications and keep their phones in their pocket or bag.

 In the beginning stages of mentorship, mentors often confuse consistency with rigidity.
 They lock in several months' worth of meetings with the good intention of being thorough and proactive.